UDN

 ReplicationInfo classes

-ReplicationInfo classes have bAlwaysRelevant set to TRUE.
+ReplicationInfo classes have bAlwaysRelevant set to true.
 Server performance can be improved by setting a low NetUpdateFrequency.
 Whenever a replicated property changes, explicitly change NetUpdateTime to force replication.
-Server performance can also be improved by setting bSkipActorPropertyReplication and bOnlyDirtyReplication to TRUE (if no C++ updated properties).
+Server performance can also be improved by setting bSkipActorPropertyReplication and bOnlyDirtyReplication to true.

 Using ReplicatedEvent()

-When properties marked with the Repnotify keyword are replicated, the UnrealScript ReplicatedEvent() event is called with the name of the modified property as a parameter.
+When properties marked with the Repnotify keyword are replicated, the ReplicatedEvent() event is called with the name of the modified property as a parameter.
 This system provides an efficient way to initialize multiple properties or components based on a single replicated property update.
-For example, Vehicle.bDriving changes cause DrivingStatusChanged() to be called).
+For example, when Vehicle.bDriving changes this is picked up by ReplicatedEvent() which then calls DrivingStatusChanged() to be called.
 We use this in UT to turn the engine sound and other client-side effects on or off.
 Similarly, when the team property is received by a UTCarriedObject, it updates client-side effects, including changing component properties like material applied to mesh, or dynamic light color.

 When the PlayerReplicationInfo owned by the local PlayerController on the client has its team property or owner property updated, it calls NotifyLocalPlayerTeamReceived() on all actors.